Galvanic corrosion: Lasagna cell

-A "lasagna cell" is accidentally produced when salty moist food such as lasagna is stored in a steel baking pan and is covered with aluminium foil.
+A "lasagna cell" is accidentally produced when salty moist food such as lasagna or sauerkraut is stored in a steel baking pan and is covered with aluminium foil.
 After a few hours the foil develops small holes where it touches the lasagna, and the food surface becomes covered with small spots composed of corroded aluminium.
 In this example, the salty food (lasagna) is the electrolyte, the aluminium foil is the anode, and the steel pan is the cathode.
 If the aluminium foil touches the electrolyte only in small areas, the galvanic corrosion is concentrated, and corrosion can occur fairly rapidly.
 If the aluminium foil was not used with a dissimilar metal container, the reaction was probably a chemical one.
 It is possible for heavy concentrations of salt, vinegar or some other acidic compounds to cause the foil to disintegrate.
 The product of either of these reactions is an aluminium salt.
 It does not harm the food, but any deposit may impart an undesired flavor and color.

 Electrolytic cleaning

-The common technique of cleaning silverware by immersion of the silver or sterling silver (or even just silver plated objects) and a piece of aluminium (foil is preferred because of its much greater surface area than that of ingots, although if the foil has a "non-stick" face, this must be removed with steel wool first) in a hot electrolytic bath (usually composed of water and sodium bicarbonate, i.e., household baking soda) is an example of galvanic corrosion.
+The common technique of cleaning silverware by immersion in a hot electrolytic bath with a piece of aluminium is an example of galvanic corrosion.
+Aluminium foil is preferred because of its much greater surface area than that of ingots, although if the foil has a "non-stick" face, this must be removed with steel wool first.
+The electrolytic bath is usually composed of water and sodium bicarbonate, i.e., household baking soda.

 Silver darkens and corrodes in the presence of airborne sulfur molecules, and the copper in sterling silver corrodes under a variety of conditions.
-These layers of corrosion can be largely removed through the electrochemical reduction of silver sulfide molecules: the presence of aluminium (which is less noble than either silver or copper) in the bath of sodium bicarbonate strips the sulfur atoms off the silver sulfide and transfers them onto and thereby corrodes the piece of aluminium foil (a much more reactive metal), leaving elemental silver behind.
+These layers of corrosion can be largely removed through the electrochemical reduction of silver sulfide molecules: the presence of aluminium (which is less noble than either silver or copper) in the bath of sodium bicarbonate strips the sulfur atoms off the silver sulfide and transfers them onto and thereby corrodes the piece of aluminium (a much more reactive metal), leaving elemental silver behind.
 No silver is lost in the process.

-Preventing galvanic corrosion
+Prevention

-There are several ways of reducing and preventing this form of corrosion.
+There are several ways of reducing and preventing this form of corrosion: